CHICAGO – Rich Bisaccia issued the challenge earlier this week and Karl Brooks was bound and determined to meet it.

 "He made some great plays and set his team up really well, but there was no panic in my game," Brooks said.
 "I was telling myself the whole time the clock was winding, 'I'm just going to block this.
 I'm just going to block this.'
 The power of the tongue is powerful, so that's what I went out there and did."

-According to running back Josh Jones, Bisaccia told players: "'This is the week.
+According to running back Josh Jacobs, Bisaccia told players: "'This is the week.
 We gonna block one.'
 And he was like, if we don't block one, like I'm gonna be mad that it didn't happen."

 Brooks came through for his coach.
 After making contact with Santos' kick, the second-year defensive lineman took a long pause to make sure the ball still didn't go through the uprights.
 The ball then fell to the ground and Brooks was bombarded by teammates.